Kulraj69/Kulraj69/README.md

 ### 🚀 About me

-## About Me

 Hi, I’m **Kulraj Singh** 👋

 - 🤖 **AI Engineer** passionate about building intelligent systems, AI agents, and automation tools.
 - 💻 Skilled in **LangChain, FastAPI, Python, and scalable AI workflows**.
 - 🔬 Worked on projects ranging from **AI-powered automation** to **agent-driven applications**.
 - 🚀 Exploring **multi-agent systems, autonomous AI workflows, and applied AI in real-world products**.
 - ⚡ Fun fact: I love experimenting with AI agents that can collaborate like humans to solve complex problems.

 ---